Skip to content

 Trust Proxy Configuration

-When running 1MCP behind a reverse proxy (nginx, Apache, Cloudflare, etc.), you need to configure trust proxy settings to ensure proper client IP detection for logging, rate limiting, and security features.
+When running 1MCP behind a reverse proxy (like nginx, Apache, or a cloud load balancer), you need to configure its trust proxy settings.
+This ensures that the agent correctly identifies the client's IP address for logging, rate limiting, and other security features.

 Trust Proxy Options